> BGCI / IOS Cactus and Succulent Plant Survey

 BGCI / IOS Cactus and Succulent Plant Survey

-We are conducting an international survey that we anticipate will help move towards the safeguarding of some of the most threatened cacti and succulent taxa in the world.
+We are conducting an international survey that we anticipate will help safeguard some of the most threatened cactus and succulent species in the world.

-Updated conservation assessments of all cactus species will be published on the IUCN Red List later in 2013.
-When these new assessments are published, BGCI will conduct an analysis using data held in our PlantSearch database to determine which threatened species are currently held in ex situ collections.
-Species currently lacking ex situ conservation will be highlighted as priority species for conservation action and recommendations will be made for their conservation.
-Please upload your collection list to PlantSearch to ensure the conservation work of your institution is represented in this important survey!
+Updated conservation assessments of all cactus species were published on the IUCN Red List of Threatened Species in 2013.
+In response to these updated assessments, BGCI is conducting an analysis using data held in our PlantSearch database to determine which threatened species are currently held in ex situ collections.

 If you are an enthusiastic cacti and/or succulent collection holder please join our effort to further the conservation of these important plants.